kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ## Version History

 ### v2.0 (Some thanks extended to 30Cents, February 2023-FINISHED?)
+- Level Up notes for levels 2-9 added to Levelling Plan.
 - Added looting Kreia's corpse during the Prologue for the Locker Key.
 - Added looting the Locker in the Cargo Hold for an extra Computer Spike.
 - Updated 'Prologue' route.
 - Updated 'Fuel Depot - T3 Section' route.
 - Updated dialog with HK-50 on Peragus; giving us +2 LSP.
 - Updated dialog during 'Ebon Hawk to Telos'; giving us +1 LSP (+1 more than previous iteration).
+- There's now a chance to loot a 'Crystal, Nextor' in the Dantooine Crystal Cave, instead of purchasing one from Oondar on Nar Shaddaa
+- Visas now arriving at the end of Dantooine on 50 alignment point shifts.
+- Alignment route updated due to Visas showing up at the end of Dantooine.
 - Credits Route and Shopping Trip updated for Telos Station - Samhan Dobo.
 - Credits Route and Shopping Trip updated for Telos Station - Dendis Dobo.
 - Credits Route and Shopping Trip updated for Dantooine - Adum Larp.